Last Updated: 9/13/2023 | September 13th, 2023

 3. Wombats City Hostel London

-The Wombats City Hostel is located in a beautiful refurbished building that used to be a sailor’s hostel.
+The Wombats City Hostel is located in a beautifully refurbished building that used to be a sailor’s hostel.
 This led to the current décor and the wooden bunk beds that are, unfortunately, a bit squeaky.
 The rooms are a nice size, and there are activities planned most nights of the week (like walking tours and karaoke).
 The hostel’s central location is one of its best features – it’s super close to London’s main attractions like the Tower Bridge, the Tower of London, and City Hall.
 It’s got a good vibe to meet people in and also has a fully equipped kitchen with a free food section!